Frvetz/FS22_RealisticDamageSystem/README.md

 - #### Console command "rdsResetTimeUntilInspection" available to reset the time until the next inspection
 - #### Console command "rdsStopActiveRepair" available to complete an active inspection or maintenance immediately
 - #### Console command "rdsDebug" available to write a debug to the console
+- #### Console command "rdsDebugOnce" available to write a debug once to the console
 - #### Console command "rdsRemoveDamages [number]" available to remove the entered number of known damages
 - #### Console command "rdsFindDamages" available to uncover all hidden damage
 - #### Console command "rdsResetTimeUntilNextDamage" available to reset the time until the next damage occurs (required if the vehicle's operating hours are changed manually)